Demarre McGill

 Instrumental Focus

-Demarre McGill has gained international recognition as a soloist, recitalist, chamber and orchestral musician.
-Winner of an Avery Fisher Career Grant and the Sphinx Medal of Excellence, he has appeared as soloist with the Philadelphia Orchestra, the Seattle, Pittsburgh, Dallas, Grant Park, San Diego and Baltimore symphony orchestras and, at age 15, the Chicago Symphony.
+Demarre McGill is internationally recognized as one of the premier flutists of his generation, celebrated for his lyrical expressiveness and technical prowess.
+Winner of the prestigious Avery Fisher Career Grant and the Sphinx Medal of Excellence, McGill has appeared as a soloist with the renowned orchestras of Philadelphia, San Francisco, Seattle, Pittsburgh, Dallas, Grant Park, San Diego, Chicago, and Baltimore.

-Now principal flute of the Seattle Symphony, he previously served as principal flute of the Dallas Symphony, San Diego Symphony, Florida Orchestra, and Santa Fe Opera Orchestra.
-He recently served as acting principal flute of the Metropolitan Opera Orchestra and earlier with the Pittsburgh Symphony Orchestra.
+Currently serving as the principal flute of the Seattle Symphony, McGill has previously held principal positions with the Dallas Symphony, San Diego Symphony, Florida Orchestra, and Santa Fe Opera Orchestra, and as acting principal of the Metropolitan Opera Orchestra and the Pittsburgh Symphony Orchestra.

-As an educator, Demarre has performed, coached and presented master classes in South Africa, Korea, Japan, Quebec and throughout the United States.
-He has served on the faculties of the National Youth Orchestra of the United States, the National Orchestral Institute (NOI) at the University of Maryland, and the Orford Music Festival.
-In August of 2019, he was named Associate Professor of Flute at Cincinnati College-Conservatory of Music, and is an artist-faculty member of the Aspen Music Festival and School.
+As an educator McGill is committed to inspiring and nurturing the next generation of musicians.
+He has coached and presented master classes in South Africa, South Korea, Japan, Quebec, and throughout the United States.
+He has served on the faculties of institutions including the National Youth Orchestra, Sarasota Music Festival, and Stellenbosch International Chamber Music Festival.
+McGill spent seven years as the associate professor of Flute at the University of Cincinnati College-Conservatory of Music and has been an artist-faculty member of the Aspen Music Festival and School since 2017.